Sv443-Network/SvCoreLib/docs.md

 > ### filesystem.readdirRecursiveSync()
 > Basically the same thing as [filesystem.readdirRecursive()](#filesystemreaddirrecursive), but this function blocks code execution, thus making it synchronous.
 >
-> ❗ This function is more resource-heavy than the asynchronous [filesystem.readdirRecursive()](#filesystemreaddirrecursive) so it is recommended that you try to use the async function over this synchronous one.
+> ❗ This function blocks the main thread, contrary to the asynchronous [filesystem.readdirRecursive()](#filesystemreaddirrecursive) so it is recommended that you try to use the async function over this synchronous one.
 > ```ts
 > scl.filesystem.readdirRecursiveSync(folder: string): string[]
 > ```